Charities renew investment in the hunt for alternative to century-old Type 1 diabetes treatment

 - A network of British scientists, backed by Diabetes UK and JDRF, have been working together to conduct clinical trials to find new treatments that will stop or prevent Type 1 diabetes

-- With renewed funding, the network will continue for a further 3 years and aims to make the first immunotherapy drug available for people with Type 1 diabetes
+- With renewed funding, the network will continue for a further 3 years and aims to make the first immune therapy drug available for people with Type 1 diabetes

-Today Diabetes UK and JDRF announce their continued commitment to revolutionising the treatment of Type 1 diabetes, by awarding £490,000 to fund the next generation of immunotherapy research.
+Today Diabetes UK and JDRF announce their continued commitment to revolutionising the treatment of Type 1 diabetes, by awarding £490,000 to fund the next generation of immune therapy research.

 The award will allow for more clinical trials, and improve the way they are carried out, through the Type 1 Diabetes UK Immunotherapy Consortium (T1D UK).
 Set up in 2015 with major funding from the two charities, the network now aims to have a clinical trial centre within 50 miles of 50% of the UK population so that more children and adults can take part in vital research; speeding up the development of new treatments for the condition that currently affects 400,000 people in the UK.

-A number of immunotherapies have shown promise to treat Type 1 diabetes, but multiple trials are needed before a drug can be licenced.
-By utilising a network of experts and facilities, the consortium will help to fast-track this process and get immunotherapy drugs to market sooner.
+A number of immune therapies have shown promise to treat Type 1 diabetes, but multiple trials are needed before a drug can be licenced.
+By utilising a network of experts and facilities, the consortium will help to fast-track this process and get immune therapy drugs to market sooner.
 Scientists believe these treatments will result in an effective way to slow or prevent Type 1 diabetes in the future, paving the way towards a cure.